darylalim/bart-large-cnn-abstract-summarization/README.md

 # BART Large CNN Abstract Summarization
- Summarizes text of abstract from research papers in PDF format.
+ Summarize text of abstracts from arXiv papers in PDF format.